aeflores7/python-projects/README.md

 This program creates a calculator capabable of running the 4 basic systems of equations with 2 numbers.
 An endless loop of calculations until the users end the program.
 #name_gen.py:
 Creates a name inspired by Dragonball based off a series of questions.
 Has multiple options for names.
+Final_project.py: My final project which contains a simulator of living in a post-apocalyptic world; includes variables, lists, and while true loops.
+Slot_machine.py: A project about gambling with a slot machine; includes while True loops and lists.